UNO-NULLify/eCTF20/devserver.md

 9. VNC into the devserver.
 When the VNC client prompts you for an IP/host write `137.48.185.127:<YOUR_NUMBER_HERE>`.

 10. Continue with instructions at [Getting Started Guide](getting_started.md), for your convenience the Vivado/SDK archive file is stored in /data so there is no need to download again and take an hour, copy it to your repo with `cp /data/Xilinx_Vivado_SDK_2017.4_1216_1.tar.gz ~/eCTF20/`

+## Future use

+After the first time setup you will only have to run step 2. and 9.